Euro 2024 Fantasy: Who is suspended or nearing a ban?

 In the event of more serious offences, the UEFA Control, Ethics and Disciplinary Body can increase the length of a suspension.

-Ten players were booked for the second time in Matchday 3, so will miss out on the round of 16:
+Four players on winning teams were booked for the second time in Matchday 4.
+Consequently, they will miss out on the quarter-finals:

+Marc Guehi (€4.6m) is the only real name of note from a Fantasy perspective, with the other three owned by 1% of managers or less.

-Meanwhile, four players who were banned in Matchday 3 are newly available for the knockout rounds.
+Meanwhile, four players who were banned in Matchday 4 are newly available.

 WHO IS ONE BOOKING AWAY FROM A BAN?